gtoranzo/gtoranzo/README.md

 My name is Guillermo and I'm a Cuban developer.

-- ⚡ I am a developer, researcher and innovator specialist.
+- ⚡ I am a specialist in research, development and innovation in SDI.

-- 🔭 Currently working for GEOMIX.
+- 🔭 Currently seeking employment opportunities. #freelance #opentowork

 ## Skills

-- Skills in GIS development since 2014
+- Skills in SDI development since 2014

 - Some Python and C/Cpp coding.